JeffHOPE

 Eliza Shirley

-The Eliza Shirley Shelter is one of the largest shelters for women and children.
-It serves as the intake shelter to provide short term housing and intermediate placement for families.
-The Eliza Shirley House is an emergency shelter facility with two missions: to provide short term lodging, meals, and immediate needs to displaced families and to provide longer term residential counseling, social work, and referral services to homeless single and pregnant women 18 or older, 365 days a year.
-The Eliza Shirley House provides safe and sanitary housing.
-Nutritious meals are served and caring, experienced staff are on hand at all times.
+The Eliza Shirley House is one of the largest shelters for women and children in Philadelphia.
+The Eliza Shirley House serves as an intake shelter, providing short-term housing and intermediate placement for families.
+The Eliza Shirley House is an emergency shelter facility with two missions.
+First, they aim to provide short term lodging, meals, and immediate needs to displaced families.
+Second, they aimed to provide longer term residential counseling, social work, and referral services to homeless single and pregnant women 18 or older, 365 days a year.

 JeffHOPE at Eliza Shirley provides acute adult and pediatric care to the residents of the shelter.
-The majority of our work, though, addresses health literacy, psychosocial needs, and improving access to care.
+The majority of our work there addresses health literacy, psychosocial needs, and improving access to care.
 The JeffHOPE Kids Committee provides supervision as well as educational programming for children residing at ACTS during the hours of operation for the clinic.

 Our Brother's Place